Noise-Resilient Quantum Evolution in Open Systems through Error-Correcting Frameworks: Introduction

-Traditionally, QEC strategies~\cite{peres1985reversible, shor1995scheme, steane1996error, bennett1996mixed, bennett1996mixed, laflamme1996perfect, steane1996multiple, gottesman1996class, knill1997theory, knill1997theory, gottesman1997stabilizer, bravyi1998quantum, cochrane1999macroscopically, fowler2012surface, michael2016new, guardia2020quantum} are analyzed using abstract quantum channel models, which encapsulate noise effects without explicitly modeling the underlying physical interactions.
+QEC, introduced independently by Shor~\cite{shor1995scheme} and Steane~\cite{steane1996error}, provides a structured methodology to safeguard quantum information from \textit{decoherence} and other forms of noise-induced degradation~\cite{peres1985reversible, shor1995scheme, bennett1996mixed, laflamme1996perfect, steane1996multiple, knill1997theory, knill1997theory, gottesman1997stabilizer, bravyi1998quantum, cochrane1999macroscopically, lidar2013decoherence, michael2016new, guardia2020quantum}.
+Despite formidable hurdles, several successful realizations of QEC codes have been demonstrated using current quantum technologies~\cite{reed2012realization, yao2012experimental,chattopadhyay2025understanding1, erhard2021entangling, chattopadhyay2025landauer}.
+Traditionally, QEC strategies are analyzed using abstract quantum channel models, which encapsulate noise effects without explicitly modeling the underlying physical interactions.
 However, these channels often emerge as approximations to more fundamental Hamiltonian noise models, where the quantum system is coupled to an inaccessible bath, and the dynamics are governed by system-bath interactions~\cite{breuer2007theory}.
 While quantum circuits dominated by Markovian noise exhibit higher error thresholds and tractable correction strategies, more general, non-Markovian noise scenarios remain challenging.
 This raises a crucial question: \textit{Are the simplified noise models typically used in QEC studies adequate for describing realistic, physically grounded quantum noise?}

-In the broader context of quantum theory, virtually every quantum system is intrinsically susceptible to the influence of its surrounding environment, commonly referred to as the bath~\cite{breuer2007theory}.
-The ensuing interaction results in the inevitable and irreversible degradation of quantum coherence due to decoherence.
-Far from being a mere technical nuisance, decoherence plays a foundational role in shaping the thermodynamic behavior of open quantum systems (OQSs).
-It is regarded as the physical mechanism that underlies the emergence of the \textit{time arrow}, manifesting through an increase in entropy and the suppression of coherent dynamics~\cite{spohn1978entropy, lindblad2001non, schlosshauer2007decoherence, zurek2009quantum, jarzynski2011equalities, joos2013decoherence, batalhao2015irreversibility}.

-This irreversible loss of coherence stands as a principal barrier to the advancement of quantum technologies.
-It undermines the delicate quantum superpositions required for the reliable operation in quantum computing processes~\cite{steane1998quantum,nielsen2010quantum}, reduces the fidelity of quantum communication protocols~\cite{kremer1995quantum,nielsen2010quantum}, and severely limits the efficacy of quantum memories and sensing~\cite{heshami2016quantum,gsh7r7ms,Correa2015,Mehboudi2019,Potts2019,PRXQuantum.5.030338}.
-As such, mitigating decoherence remains a central challenge for the successful realization of robust and scalable quantum information systems.